Diogo-V/PAWS-pet-grooming-store-software/README.md

 # Description
-Is still under development and is not meant to be used just yet.
+Full-blown database for pet grooming stores. <br />
+Is still missing the statistics tab and the history one.
+Everything else is fully operational.

+# Version
+* Alpha 1.0

 # Notes
 * Interface is in Portuguese but can be easily changed; <br/>